 From single sprints to a writing year

 The timer on this page records sprints in your browser.
 That's enough for one session.
-The harder question (does this many sprints, this often, with this much output, add up to a finished book) needs the long view.
+The harder question is whether this many sprints, this often, add up to a finished book.
+That needs the long view.

-Authorlytica saves a session in 10 seconds, builds the streak across months, projects the finish date based on your real pace, and turns the year into a Writing Wrapped report.
+Authorlytica logs the session, builds the streak across months, projects the finish date based on your actual pace, and turns the year into a Writing Wrapped report showing your best month, your longest streak, and the word counts that matter.
 The free plan covers all of this for three active projects.